-BIOL (PHSC) 1004 Principles of
+BIOL (PHSC) 1004 Principles of Environmental Science

-Environmental Science

-This course is designed to bring the student to a basic but informed awareness of and responsible behavior toward our environment and the role of the human race therein.
-The content will include a study of the philosophical and scientific basis for the study of ecosystems and the environment, the nature of ecosystems, the techniques used to study the environment, the origin and development of current environmental problems. the interdisciplinary nature of environmental studies, the processes of critical thinking and problem solving, and the moral and ethical implications of environmentallymandated decisions.
-Lecture three hours, Lab three hours. \$10 laboratory fee
+This course is designed to bring the student to a basic but informed and responsible awareness of behavior toward our environment and the role of the human race therein.
+The content will include a study of the philosophical and scientific basis for the study of ecosystems and the environment, the nature of ecosystems, the techniques used to study the environment, the origin and development of current environmental the problems. interdisciplinary nature of environmental studies, the processes of critical thinking and problem solving, and the moral and ethical implications of environmentallymandated decisions.
+Lecture three hours.
+Lab three hours. \$10 laboratory